-For 25 years Linda’s work and volunteer efforts included addressing homelessness, mentoring inner city youth, teaching public school and promoting community and environmental sustainability.
-During those years she also traveled to Guatemala, achieved her goal of becoming fluent in Spanish and then built a business to import and sell Guatemalan woven goods.
-She made a promise to herself that she’d one day do something more for some of the 2 billion people on the planet who lived in extreme poverty.
-She made good on that promise twelve years later in 2006 when, at a crossroads in her life, she envisioned an organization that would expose some of the poorest and least literate children in the Western Hemisphere to the joy and power of reading – giving them the tools to make a better life for themselves.
+Prior to founding Reading Village, Linda’s professional career included teaching public school, creating and running a fair trade business with Guatemalan weavers, managing a public health research team, leading the rapid growth of a solar energy corporation as its COO, and promoting environmental sustainability through community activism and education.
+During those years she earned an MBA and an MA in Latin American Studies, and she made a promise to herself that she’d one day do something more for some of the 2 billion people on the planet who lived in extreme poverty.
+She made good on that promise in 2006 when, at a crossroads in her life, she envisioned an organization that would expose some of the poorest and least literate children in the Western Hemisphere to the joy and power of reading – giving them the tools to make a better life for themselves.

 Addressing the primary barrier to literacy – lack of access to books – Reading Village began in 2007 by bringing donations of books to low-resource communities.
 Interested in expanding and deepening our impact, we designed our Leaders and Readers Program that leverages youth leadership, education and literacy to impact a larger population in a much more significant way.
 After implementation, reflection and modification – a continual process – we are proud to have refined a model that changes the lives of students, families, and entire communities to break the cycle of intergenerational poverty.